 Advantages of rigid foam :

-- The R-value of the foam is much bigger compared to batt insulation.
+- The R-value of the closed-cell foam is much higher compared to batt insulation, indicating superior thermal resistance.
 The R-value is a value in which a type of insulation can resist heat flow.
-The better the R-value, then the better the material to keep the heat inside the room.
+The better the R-value, the better the material to keep the heat inside the room.

 - Since the material is way denser compared to other insulation options, you can reduce the chance of air leakage.